 The days of SEO where you can just ask people to link to your website and stuff keywords are long over.
 Search engines have algorithms that are now using artificial intelligence and get smarter by the day.

 You now have to produce high quality content and network with other bloggers to make SEO work for you.
 Google’s algorithm has developed a mind of its own and is now pushing the best content to the top.
+Of course, not everyone has a marketing mind, and for people like this, it may be better to enlist a Niche Edit Service that has in-depth knowledge of how these search engines work.
+This gives them more time to focus on the technical side of their blogs.

 You’ve gotta have the technical stuff down like plugins and a speedy website but cannot forget about the reason search engines exist.
 People want answers to their questions, that’s why they go to Google.
 That’s where Neil Patel has performed the best.